-Martínez-Garzón, Patricia; Bohnhoff, Marco; Turkmen, Taylan; Nurlu, Murat
+Martínez-Garzón, Patricia; Bohnhoff, Marco; Turkmen, Taylan; Nurlu, Murat (LEGACY)

 This field campaign aimed at densifying the station coverage on the Armutlu Peninsula in the eastern Sea of Marmara.
 The Armutlu peninsula is directly crossed by the Armutlu fault, located roughly ~50 km away from the Istanbul metropolitan region.
 The main objective of this experiment is to characterize the seismic and aseismic deformation of this region.